ivopascal/Applied-ML-Template/README.md

 3. To make sure validation and test data are well-balanced, we assigned the **even-numbered days** to the **validation set** and the **odd-numbered days** to the **test set**.
 Since a week has an even number of days, the validation and test data will alternate in which days will contain.

 ## Deployment Models
-In this step of the project, we trained and saved two models (a Random Guesser and a Linear Regression Model), that predict how many guests will visit a restaurant on a given day.
+In this step of the project, we trained and saved two models (a Random Guesser and a Linear Regression Model) that predict how many guests will visit a restaurant on a given day.

 ### Steps we followed
 1. We started the process by loading the data, which has already been split into training, validation and test sets (as explained before).
 However, we only used the training and validation data for now.